MY CYCLE: Dancer & Choreographer Vanessa Marian

 • When you’re feeling down: Sit in it baby.
 Feeling down is part of life's complexities and chasing that quick-fix-kinda-happiness doesn't allow your body, mind and soul to process the trauma properly.

-• My wise-ass advice on dating: If you need advice, you should probably just dump them.
+• My wise-ass advice on dating: If you need advice, you should probably dump them.

 • Words to live by: Fear less, live more, we're all going to die.

-• Book(s) to read: These days I tend to read before bed and, let me tell you, Shakespeare does not make for good bedtime reading.
-As far as off-beat, hilarious and easy reads go, I'd pick the obvious authors; Miranda July or David Sedaris
+• Book(s) to read: These days, I tend to read before bed, and let me tell you, Shakespeare does not make for good bedtime reading.
+As far as off-beat, hilarious, and easy reads go, I'd pick the obvious authors: Miranda July or David Sedaris

-• Dealing with your period for the first time: What you're feeling physically, and what you're grappling with emotionally is most likely super normal, so go out there and ask all the questions!
+• Dealing with your period for the first time: What you're feeling physically and what you're grappling with emotionally is most likely super normal, so go out there and ask all the questions!